MegretMendez/KirbyVariants/README.md

 Step 4: Use a reference Image
 ![ReferencePicture](https://github.com/MegretMendez/KirbyVariants/assets/142510070/1b68c847-0cc0-4fa3-b031-dc3ea04fe923)
-Description: The first action is select a portion of height map of Puerto Rico from this https://tangrams.github.io/heightmapper/#9.908/18.2965/-66.1842.
+Description: The first action is select a portion of height map of Puerto Rico from this website: https://tangrams.github.io/heightmapper/#9.908/18.2965/-66.1842.
 The aim is to interpret the geological configuration in order to represent it with the Terrain object.
+A general rule of thumb is that lighter or whiter areas on a map typically indicate higher elevations, such as mountains and hills, whereas darker areas often represent lower elevations, such as rivers and lagoons.

 Step 5: Editing the Terrain
 ![CreatingTerrain5](https://github.com/MegretMendez/KirbyVariants/assets/142510070/f106e495-b598-4a10-9590-a07affe7bdeb">)